 This effect increases as more and more adenosine binds to adenosine receptors, but caffeine can run interference by binding with these adenosine receptors before adenosine get the chance to, thus reducing feelings of fatigue and thereby decreasing our “rate of perceived exertion”, or RPE.

 I know for a fact that the less I feel like I’m going to die, the faster I tend to run.

 For a lot of people, this is a large dose of caffeine, so it’s best to save this for a hard/heavy training session or an important match, and just have a regular cup of coffee before your normal sessions.

 It is also important to note that the way you metabolise caffeine is linked to your genetics.
 If you find it makes you feel anxious, hot or awful, either try a lower dose, or cut it out entirely6.

 If caffeine is the king of sports supplements, creatine is queen.
 Creatine also has a large body of evidence supporting its effectiveness7, particularly if you want to get big and strong.

 Creatine monohydrate is the best form of creatine, it doesn’t matter when you have it, and you don’t need to do a “loading” phase8.

 It’s safe, it’s cheap and it works.
 It’s a yes from me.

 Put simply, it slightly delays you reaching that point during intense exercise where your muscle burns so badly that you have to stop.
 This potentially allows you to perform at your peak for longer9.

 So, if that’s you, supplementing with 2-5g per day may help.
 If you find that this dose of beta-alanine gives you the sensation of ants crawling on your skin, don’t panic you’re perfectly safe!

 Evidence to suggest it improves hair, skin or nail health is unfortunately rather weak, with many studies either suffering from small participant numbers, poor study design or troubling sources of funding (ie. the company selling the collagen supplement11).

 There’s a growing body of evidence suggesting that using 10-15g of collagen hydrolysate or gelatin and vitamin C 60 minutes before a rehabilitation session can improve recovery13.

 Branched Chain Amino Acids

 If you’ve ever seen someone wandering around the gym with a shaker full of liquid that glows in the dark, there’s a pretty high chance that it contains branched chain amino acids, or BCAAs.

-Although this kind of makes sense on paper, there isn’t a whole lot of support for it in the research14, 15.
 It appears that you are far better off regularly consuming complete sources of protein as this is not only going to provide you with more than enough BCAAs, but all of the other raw materials required by your body to support muscle growth and recovery.
-My favourite analogy, which I have unashamedly ripped off of Dr. Brad Schoenfeld: ‘Building muscle is like building a house.
-Branched chain amino acids are like the building site’s foreman.
-They run the show and tell people what to do.
-But without the bricks, timber and other materials you need to build a house, you won’t really achieve much”.

 Yes, some studies do show that l-carnitine can increase rates of fat oxidation17, 18, but there isn’t a correlation between increased fat oxidation and increased fat loss.
 I honestly wish I had better news, but here we are.

 On top of that fact, this family of supplements pose a very real risk of dangerous contamination20,21.
 Please, save your money and spend it on real food and active wear.

 These are a little bit of a mixed bag, as some of them do contain some ingredients with some evidence supporting their use (eg. caffeine, creatine, beta-alanine) but these are often either dosed too low and/or combined with a whole host of other ingredients that either don’t work or aren’t relevant to your needs.

 Although its best to aim to get the majority of your daily protein from food, protein powders can be an easy, cost effective way to boost the protein content of a meal that may otherwise be lacking.
 Protein oats anyone?